encord-team/encord-agents/docs/editor_agents/examples/index.md

 **Project setup**

-We're using a project with the following ontology (same as in the GCP example):
+We are using a Project with the following Ontology (same as in the GCP example):

 ![Ontology](../../assets/examples/editor_agents/gcp/ontology_preview_llm_frame_classification.png){width=300}

 ???
 "See the ontology JSON"
     [Same JSON as in GCP Frame Classification example]

-The goal is to be able to trigger an agent that takes a labeling task from Figure A to Figure B, below:
+The goal is to trigger an agent that takes a labeling task from Figure A to Figure B, below:

 <div style="display: flex; justify-content: space-between; gap: 1em;">
     <figure style="text-align: center; flex: 1; margin: 1em 0;">